SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Common causes of groin pain include:

 • Hernia -- This problem occurs when there is a weak spot in the wall of the abdominal muscle that allows internal organs to press through.
-Surgery is needed to correct the weak spot.
+Surgery can correct the weak spot and is often needed.

 • Disease or injury to the hip joint.